apache/inlong-website/docs/development/extension_sort/inlong_sort_data_organization_and_binary_protocol.md

     ![The extension of parsing raw data formats not encapsulated in the InLongMsg](img/sort_data_raw_format_extend.png)
     <br/>
-    <center> Figure 1 The extension of parsing raw data formats not encapsulated in the InLongMsg </center>
+    <p align="center">Figure 1 The extension of parsing raw data formats not encapsulated in the InLongMsg</p>

 - Data formatted using InLongMsg
   + Parse processing <br/>